 You can expect only the best from our dedicated camp staff in providing these programs.
 It is our sincere desire to assist you in providing your unit the best possible program while at camp.
-We are looking forward to being a part of your camping experience this summer.
+We are looking forward to hosting your camping experience this summer.
 If you have any questions, please do not hesitate to call on us.